 How to add more flavour to sourdough?

-Well fermented flour should taste amazing.
+Fermented flour should taste amazing.
 If you feel your sourdough should taste better try switching flour brands and improve the length of fermentation.
 Many bakers add a little bit of rye flour to their sourdough starters for extra flavour and to increase lactic acid bacteria.

 Is my sourdough bread over or under steamed?